 1) Do I need to use an IBAN to transfer money to the UK?

 Yes, the IBAN is a worldwide ISO standard for account numbers that does not change as a result of Brexit.
+Transfer of funds from the United Kingdom to the EU (and vice versa) in the form of credit transfers and direct debits in euro will continue to be processed under the SEPA (Single Euro Payments Area) after the end of the transition period.
 For SEPA payments (ie bank transfers in euros and direct debits in euros) both the payer and the recipient must have an IBAN payment account in euros.
-If you want to transfer euros to an account in British pounds, there will be currency exchange costs same as today (currency conversion).
+If you want to transfer euros to an account in British pounds, there will be currency exchange costs the same as previously (currency conversion).
+Consumers transferring funds between the EU and UK may be asked by their payment service providers to provide additional details.

 1) What happens with my investments in UK shares / UCITS?